shahraj81/aida/tools/validate-responses/README.md

 ### Revision history

-#### v2019.0.1:
+#### v2019.0.0:
-- Validator modified to work on SPARQL output files for M18.
+- First version of the validator to work on SPARQL output files for M18.

 #### v2018.0.3:
 - Validator generated false alarm when in a zerohop query response it saw justification span from document elements belonging to multiple parents.
 (Thank you Hans for reporting the issue).